andreamazzai/ml/docs/_docs/75-bin-math.md

 **(A7 = B7’ = 1 AND Q7 = 0) OR (A7 = B7’ = 0 AND Q7 = 1) OR (A7 = 1 AND B7’ = Q7 = 0) OR (A7 = 0 AND B7’ = Q7 = 1)**

-Detto questo, si potrebbe notare che anche il circuito del metodo 1 permetterebbe di individuare situazioni di Overflow sfruttando B7 anziché B7': richiederebbe un numero inferiore di porte logiche, ma di tre tipologie (XOR, NOT, AND) anziché di due (AND, OR).
+Detto questo, si potrebbe notare che anche il circuito del metodo 1 permette di individuare situazioni di Overflow sfruttando B7 anziché B7': richiede un numero inferiore di porte logiche, ma di tre tipologie (XOR, NOT, AND) anziché di due (AND, OR).

 ricordare NPP e PNN per sottrazioni, PPN e NNP per addizioni